Rishavgg/SEIM/README.md

 SEIM is a custom log monitoring and filtering solution that is built using Docker, It allows visualizing data from multiple sources and generate PDF reports to be shared.
 It is based on my research done on SIEM platforms like wazuh and Splunk.
 It can also connect to different AI models to detect threats in real time.

 #### Note
 This repository only contains the architecture and the analysis code for the platform, not the code related to AI model.
 The model and its functionality are exposed using an API endpoint.
+The best_model.pkl file is the model for the detection is not included in this git repo, but it can be download for this [Drive]()

 ## Deployment